Skip Navigation

 Search

-The mission of the doctoral program in Clinical Psychology at Stony Brook University (SBU) is to train clinical scientists who are skilled researchers and clinicians and who can advance the science of psychology by assuming active roles in academic and research settings.
-The program is accredited by the APA (Commission on Accreditation, American Psychological Association, 750 First Street, NE, Washington, DC 20002-4242, Phone: 202-336-5979) and by PCSAS (Psychological Clinical Science Accreditation System, 1800 Massachusetts Ave NW, Suite 402, Washington DC, 20036, Phone: 301-455-8046).
+The mission of the doctoral program in Clinical Psychological Science at Stony Brook University is to train clinical scientists who are skilled researchers and clinicians and who can advance the science of psychology by assuming active roles in academic and research settings.

-To receive a Ph.D. in Clinical Psychology from SBU you must:
+To receive a Ph.D. in Clinical Psychological Science from SBU you must:

 1. Complete a series of required courses and demonstrate your academic competence across the field of psychology.